vuejs/v2.vuejs.org/src/api/index.md

 - **Details:**

-  Called synchronously after the instance has already been initialized, but not has started processing the options and the data for set up the scope.
+  Called synchronously after the instance has just been initialized, before data observation and event / watcher setup.

 - **See also:** [Lifecycle Diagram](/guide/instance.html#Lifecycle_Diagram)